 Estimating an injection from funds based on a previously successful sponsorship engagement can be a double-edged sword.
 Gauging a sponsor’s interest based on previous events is a mistake that a lot of event leaders make.

-More events does not equate to more money from every sponsor and leaders should be prepared for that.
+More events do not equate to more money from every sponsor, and leaders should be prepared for that.

-You can start easily with utilizing sponsorship proposal templates so that your team can approach sponsors with quotes and solid numbers efficiently and easily.
+You can start easily by utilizing sponsorship proposal templates so that your team can approach sponsors with quotes and solid numbers efficiently and easily.

 2. Running Out of Time